rwynn/monstache-site/src/advanced.md

 If you need your index and type mapping to be more dynamic, such as based on values inside the MongoDB document, then see the sections [Middleware](#middleware) and  [Routing](#routing).

+!!! warning
+	It is not recommended to override the default type of `_doc` if using Elasticsearch 6.2*.
+Using `_doc` as the type will not work with Elasticsearch prior to 6.2.

-Make sure that automatic index creation is not disabled in elasticsearch.yml.
+Make sure that automatic index creation is not disabled in elasticsearch.yml or create your target indexes before using Monstache.

 If automatic index creation must be controlled, whitelist any indexes in elasticsearch.yml that monstache will create.

-!!! note
-	When monstache maps index and type names for Elasticsearch it does normalization based on the [Validity Rules](https://github.com/elastic/elasticsearch/issues/6736).
-This includes making sure index names are all lowercase and that index, types, and ids do not begin with an underscore.

 ## Namespaces